-Carl M. Williams Professor of Law & Social Responsibility
+Carl M. Williams Professor of Law and Social Responsibility

 B.A., Cornell University (1971), Phi Beta Kappa and with distinction